 - 1. A student works hard in class to present the best version of themselves.
 They respond well to our clear expectations and routines, learn from our teaching of prosocial behaviour(s), develop good behavioural habits, and regulate quickly. - 2.
 Undesirable behaviour has not been ameliorated by the teacher intervention(s) described in our 'Connect-Correct-Choice' approach.
 A 'line' has been crossed which prevents learning.
-This means the student is removed to be placed in REFLECTION away from their teaching group.
+This means the student is sent to REFLECTION away from their teaching group.
 They will be provided with work to get on with.
-Under normal circumstances, a student will return to class after two lessons plus ten minutes of social time.
-If a student misbehaves in REFLECTION, they will be placed in senior-level detention on Friday at the Poundbury site. - 3.
-A removal from a lesson will mean the teacher will arrange to meet the student for reconciliation and repair.
-This is a solution-focussed conversation designed to prevent a repeat of the poor choices as well as reinforcing the universal SMILE standards.
-This meeting is non-negotiable: both the teacher and student must engage in this process. - 4.
-A Behaviour Support Plan (BSP) will be set up when a student is persistently disruptive in learning.
-This plan will state clear behavioural targets, how to achieve them, who is responsible for each target, and any additional support that may need to be put into place to overcome potential barriers to learning.
-The professionals version of this policy sets out indicative milestones to determine when a BSP should be set-up.
+Under normal circumstances, a student will return to class after one lesson unless they fail Reflection or the member of staff believes they are not appropriately regulated for learning. - 3.
+Students who are sent to Reflection will complete a lunchtime detention for twenty minutes.
+Whenever possible, this will be completed on the day of the referral.